Last Supermoon Of 2019: Here’s How To Snap The Best Photos Of The ‘Super Full Worm Moon’

 Why You Won’t Want To Miss Tomorrow’s Full Moon

 In 2019, sky watchers enjoyed the rare opportunity of witnessing three supermoons in a row — each one of them being special for a different reason.
-The first supermoon of 2019 was the “Super Blood Wolf Moon” of January, when the full moon coincided with a stunning moon eclipse.
+The first supermoon of 2019 was the “Super Blood Wolf Moon” of January, when the full moon coincided with a stunning lunar eclipse.
 Next came the “Super Full Snow Moon” of February, which was the nearest, biggest, and brightest of the trio, as reported by The Inquisitr last month.

 Coming up, the “Super Full Worm Moon” will climb over the horizon at 9:43 p.m.
 ET on March 20 — occurring on the same day as the spring equinox.
 This makes it a particularly rare occasion, as this type of coincidence doesn’t come across too often.
 In fact, the last time that the vernal equinox was accompanied by a full moon was 19 years ago, in March of 2000.
 And, according to EarthSky.org, we’ll have to wait another 11 years – until March 2030 – to see it happen again.